nevermined-io/app_docs/docs/libraries/08-process-tasks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How AI Builders can process AI Tasks?
+# How Can AI Builders Process AI Tasks?

 :::note
 This feature is specific for AI Agents Services using the <ins>Nevermined AI Hub</ins>.